viclm/numeric-keyboard/README.md

 ```

 #### `layout`
-There are two build-in layout called **number** and **tel** which can be used as a replace of system keyboard.
+There are two built-in layouts called **number** and **tel** which can be used as a replacement of system keyboard.
 You can still rearrange all the keys to create your own layout.
-The layout object is two-dimension array which constructs a table layout, you can make table-specific operations like merging cells.
+The layout object is a two-dimension array which constructs a table layout, you can make table-specific operations like merging cells.

 ##### number layout
 ![number layout](https://raw.githubusercontent.com/viclm/numeric-keyboard/master/demo/snapshot_number.png)